davit-gh/ecommerce/README.md

 ### Use in-line editing
 * On admin UI choose "Site" before logging in
-* If a page has in-line editable content in will dislay small "Edit" links
+* If a page has in-line editable content it will dislay small "Edit" links
 * Click those links and edit the content on-the-fly

 # Credits
 All the credits for the utilized packages and dependencies go to their respective owners.
 All I’ve done is a little remix.)

+# Donation
+If this code add value to you and you'd like to reciprocate here's bitcoin address for donations 19w9wSmtL2PaLwSsQktd6TzGKYnMerq6Fs